cmperez024/splines/README.md

 The CtrlPoint class must be used to wrap control points.
 These are just objects containing tuples of points, making them easy to construct and pass.

 Some functions, such as the 3D variants, may require the corresponding 2D function.
 These dependencies are stated at the top of the file.
-Example usage for the functions included in each file are included as commented code at the bottom.
+Example usage for the functions is included as commented code at the bottom.